Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Discussion

 Nevertheless, variance regularization does not eliminate the need for sufficient training data.
 Although GIF-RAKI effectively mitigates Gaussian noise propagation, it does not eliminate structured artifacts, such as anatomical contour lines, remaining aliasing, or the central RAKI artifact.
 To overcome the problem of limited training data, we combined GIF-RAKI with iterative methods to synthesize abundant training data with controlled variance levels (GIF-iRAKI).

 Contrary to conventional ML approaches, we avoid expanding the hyperparameter space: GIF-RAKI requires no more parameters than standard RAKI (Supplementary Table 1).
 Instead, we choose to perform more computation on the image-space representation of the same model.
 Nevertheless, backpropagating through the computational graph twice increased the computational load and time, as well as limiting the resolution of the variance maps for the image-space branch.
 This approach has two major limitations: the risk of vanishing gradients due to multiple autodifferentiations and the additional demand on GPU memory.

 Our goal was twofold: first, to explain the behavior of k-space interpolation networks in medical image reconstruction; and second, to incorporate this knowledge into the training process.
-Explainable AI approaches in the image processing community for explainable AI predominantly relying on gradients.
-Grad-CAM \cite{selvaraju_grad-cam_2017} and Grad-CAM++ \cite{chattopadhay_grad-cam_2018} are used to shed light on important regions in segmentation tasks.
-In these methods, only the output layer was included into the autodifferentiation, whereas in our case the whole network was monitored, that was made possible by the low number of parameters. \citet{chatterjee_unboxing_2023} proposed a teacher/parent training based on Grad-CAM segmentation boxes, thereby feeding information from one network to another.
-Here, we rather opted for a single self-informed architecture instead.
+Explainable AI approaches in the natural image ML community have also primarily relied on gradient-based methods.
+Grad-CAM \cite{selvaraju_grad-cam_2017} and Grad-CAM++ \cite{chattopadhay_grad-cam_2018} reveal important regions in segmentation tasks; however, these methods include only the output layer in autodifferentiation, whereas our approach monitors the entire network, enabled by the low parameter count. \citet{chatterjee_unboxing_2023} proposed teacher/parent training based on Grad-CAM segmentation boxes, feeding information from one network to another.
+Here, we opted for a single self-informed architecture instead.

-Post-hoc image denoising has also been applied in medical imaging using standard denoisers.
-Techniques that benefit from scan-specific noise priors, using the GRAPPA g-factor \cite{pfaff_training_2022} or an initial RAKI reconstruction \cite{mei_raki_2024} or g-factor \cite{yoon_g-factor_2019}, outperform off-the-shelf denoisers.
-A common shortcoming of these techniques is that the noise prior is considered constant during reconstruction.
+Post-reconstruction image denoising has also been applied in medical imaging using standard denoisers.
+Techniques that employ scan-specific noise priors, using the GRAPPA g-factor \cite{pfaff_training_2022}, initial RAKI reconstruction \cite{mei_raki_2024}, or g-factor maps \cite{yoon_g-factor_2019}, outperform off-the-shelf denoisers, but commonly assume the noise prior is constant during reconstruction.
 In contrast, we provide dynamic variance information in every iteration step.
 In addition, GIF-RAKI has the ability to produce spatially homogeneous variance maps, possibly making off-the-shelf denoisers more effective.
 By eliminating the substantial variability of noisy and blurred regions, the resulting image is visually more appealing and can tolerate a higher level of apparent blurring.

-The GIF-RAKI implementation takes 2 steps in the direction of variational networks.
-First, a model-based regularizer was introduced beyond the data consistency term that happens to be the scaled generalized g-factor and its derivatives.
-Second, LReLU slope parameters were made trainable, enabling the network to modify its own filters for a scan-specific denoising, although not completely learning them from scratch in a data-driven fashion.
-Future works may aim to bridge the gap between the two approaches, resulting in a unified framework for ML-architecture design and characterization for medical image reconstruction.